MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 ms.workload: na
 ms.reviewer: edupont
-ms. search.keywords: cloud, edge ms.date: 04/01/2019
+ms. search.keywords: cloud, edge ms.date: 05/20/2019
 ms.author: bmeier

 ---

-# Connect to the intelligent cloud with [!INCLUDE[prodlong](../developer/includes/prodlong.md)]
+# Connect to the Intelligent Cloud from On-Premises with [!INCLUDE[prodlong](../developer/includes/prodlong.md)]

 Customers running their workloads on-premises can get access to the same intelligent cloud scenarios that customers using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online have.
 Each on-premises solution that connects to the intelligent cloud through [!INCLUDE[prodshort](../developer/includes/prodshort.md)] will be able to replicate data from on-premises to the cloud tenant.
 In this way, users can access intelligent cloud scenarios of Machine Learning, Power BI, Flow, and others to drive suggested actions.

 For the list of currently supported on-premises solutions, see [Which products and versions are supported for connecting to the intelligent cloud](/dynamics365/business-central/dev-itpro/administration/faq-intelligent-cloud#which-products-and-versions-are-supported-for-connecting-to-the-intelligent-cloud) in the FAQ.

-## Setting up your intelligent cloud
+## Setting up your connection to the intelligent cloud

-This section provides the steps required to configure your intelligent cloud environment.
-This can simply be done by following the instructions in the **Intelligent Cloud Setup** assisted setup wizard within your Business Central cloud tenant.
+This section provides the steps required to get intelligent insights through a connection to [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online.
+This can simply be done by following the instructions in the **Intelligent Cloud Setup** assisted setup wizard in your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online tenant.

 There are a few key points that need to be understood before proceeding with the setup:

 - It is always a best practice to test this configuration in your Sandbox environment before making changes to a production tenant.
 For more information see [Choosing Your Dynamics 365 Business Central Development Sandbox Environment](../developer/devenv-sandbox-overview.md).
 - Any existing data in your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant will be overwritten with data from your on-premises solution, or source, once the data replication process is run.
-If you do not want data in your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant to be overwritten, do not configure the intelligent cloud environment.
+If you do not want data in your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant to be overwritten, do not configure the connection.
-- All users that do not have ‘SUPER’ permissions will be automatically reassigned to the intelligent cloud user group.
+- All users that do not have *SUPER* permissions will be automatically reassigned to the intelligent cloud user group.
 This will limit them to read-only access within the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 See more below.
 - If your data source is [!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises), several stored procedures will be added to the SQL server you define.
 These stored procedures are required to replicate data from your SQL server to the Azure SQL server associated with your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 - In the current version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the amount of data that can be replicated for any tenant is limited to 150GB.
 If your database is larger than 150GB, try reducing the number of companies you are replicating data for.
-This can done using the company selection within the Wizard.
+This can done using the company selection within the assisted setup guide.
 Additional options for databases exceeding 150GB will be available in future updates.
-- Before setting up your intelligent cloud environment, ensure that at least one user in the system that has ‘SUPER’ permissions.
+- Before setting up the connection to the intelligent cloud, ensure that at least one user in the system that has *SUPER* permissions.
 This is the only user that will be allowed to make changes in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 - Configuring the intelligent cloud environment will have no impact on any users or data in your on-premises solution.

-To begin configuring your intelligent cloud environment, navigate to the assisted setup page and launch the **Intelligent Cloud Setup** assisted setup guide.
-If you are using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises) you may also launch the wizard from your on-premises solution.
+To begin configuring the connection, navigate to the assisted setup page and launch the **Intelligent Cloud Setup** assisted setup guide.
+If you are using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises, the same setup guide is also available in your on-premises solution.
 You will automatically be redirected to your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant to continue the configuration process.

 ### The assisted setup guide